justgage/resume/resume-in-many-formats/GageKPetersonsResume-.md

 September-October 2013

--   Increased the usability of a costumer facing page by rewriting it as an interactive single-page application.
+-   Increased the usability of a customer facing page by rewriting it as an interactive single-page application.
 Written in **JavaScript.**
 -   Encouraged a culture of code reviews by holding the first one reviewing my own code